JElfferich/OpenDRT/README.md

 # OpenDRT — GLSL Implementation

-A single-file GLSL port of [OpenDRT](https://github.com/jedypod/open-display-transform), a professional, open-source Display Rendering Transform (DRT).
+A single-file GLSL port of [OpenDRT](https://github.com/jedypod/open-display-transform), a professional, open-source Display Rendering Transform.
 Designed for real-time use in graphics applications and video games.

 ## Quick Start